arcus/education_modules/intro_to_nhst/intro_to_nhst.md

 </div>

-The probability of a Type 2 error (failing to reject the null hypothesis when it's really false) is represented by the letter beta.
+The probability of a Type 2 error (failing to reject the null hypothesis when it's really false) is represented by the letter **beta**.
-Because there are only two possible outcomes when the null is false (either correctly rejecting it or having a Type 2 error), the probability of correctly rejecting the null hypothesis (getting a significant result when the null is truly false) 1-beta, and it is called **power**.
+Because there are only two possible outcomes when the null is false (either correctly rejecting it or having a Type 2 error), the probability of correctly rejecting the null hypothesis (getting a significant result when the null is truly false) is 1-beta, and it is called **power**.

 So if your test has statistical power of 80%, that means you have a 20% chance of incorrectly failing to reject the null hypothesis (a Type 2 error).
 If you want to decrease your chance of a Type 2 error, you need to increase your power.